To drink milk,

 here.
 (Right click to download).
 It's a 22MB file, so

-will take a while to download on a dial-up connection.
+may take a while to download.

 are the characteristics of good quality milk?